-Tooth Decalcification: What It Is and How to Prevent It.
+Can Decalcification Be Reversed?
+Stop Tooth Decalcification in Its Tracks: Learn What It Is and How to Prevent It Now

 Have you been noticing white spots on your teeth?
+Experiencing tooth decalcification can be concerning, but understanding its causes and treatments can help manage and reverse the condition.
 These white lesions are a sign of tooth decalcification, a process that easily develops in areas that are difficult to clean but can be easily prevented with a few updates for your oral health.

 What is Decalcification?

 Decalcification is a breakdown of the tooth’s enamel surface caused by calcium deficiency and these areas of decalcification appear as white spots.
+Can tooth decalcification be reversed with proper care and treatment?
 It is common in areas of the teeth that are difficult to clean, such as those covered by braces or oral appliances.
 There are three levels of decalcification:

 How to Prevent Decalcification

 Decalcification occurs when you have acidic pH levels in your mouth from sugary foods that breaks down the minerals that make up the enamel on your tooth.
 These minerals include calcium, thus the name decalcification.
 Thin saliva is the best demineralizer, also has a buffering capacity to keep pH levels normal.
 Breathing through your nose helps to stimulate thin saliva production, not thick saliva which has higher acidity pH levels.
+Maintaining good oral hygiene is crucial in preventing decalcification.
 Other ways to control your pH levels and keep them neutral include:

 Xlear